MomofyApp/momofy-nodejs-sdk/ReadMe.md

 ## Feedback

-If you have any feedback, please reach out to us at momofyapp@gmail.com
+If you have any feedback, please feel free to submit an issue.